 When we think of wood, we often imagine a natural, sustainable, and environmentally friendly building material.
-And in this case it is.
-Wood actually stores carbon dioxide, which results in a reduction of carbon dioxide emissions by 2,432 metric tonnes (equal to taking 500 cars off the road for a year).
+And in many ways, it is.
+Wood stores carbon dioxide, which results in a reduction of carbon dioxide emissions by 2,432 metric tonnes (equal to taking 500 cars off the road for a year).

-Concrete is often criticized for being unsustainable because it takes a lot of resources to produce.
-Actually, cement, a main component of concrete, is one of the world’s biggest contributors to greenhouse gas emissions.
-The logic there is that because cement production is bad for the environment, so is concrete production.
+Concrete is often criticized for being unsustainable as it takes a lot of resources to produce.
+Cement, a main component of concrete, is one of the world’s biggest contributors to greenhouse gas emissions.
+Many people assume that because cement production is bad for the environment, so is concrete production.
 But the truth is far more complicated than that.

 Let’s take a closer look…

 - Concrete is durable—its lifespan is actually two or three times longer than other common building materials.

 - Concrete is great at absorbing and retaining heat, which means it will increase energy efficiency of a building and reduce HVAC expenses.

 - Its reflective properties will decrease air-conditioning costs in the hot summer months.

 - Concrete produces little waste as it can be produced in batches specific to project needs.

-Last but not least, there's safety.
-Generally speaking, wooden structures are less safe than concrete buildings.
-They are vulnerable to external threats like fire, wind, insects, moisture, and mold—all of which can result in structural damage and safety risks.
+Last but not least, there’s safety.
+In general, wooden structures are not as safe as concrete buildings.
+Wood is vulnerable to external threats like fire, wind, insects, moisture, and mold—all of which can result in structural damage and safety risks.

 While concrete is a durable, strong material, it too poses some safety risks.
 For example, should a concrete structure collapse, either at a jobsite or once the building is occupied, falling concrete could seriously injure anyone who is nearby.

 Also, if you’re a builder working with dry or wet concrete, you may experience irritation of the eyes, nose, throat, or skin.
 Furthermore, exposure to silica, a main ingredient in dry concrete, can even cause far more serious health issues, including lung cancer.